hove-io/navitia/documentation/slate/source/includes/apis.md

 | `/coverage/{lon;lat}/coords/{lon;lat}/terminus_schedules`  | List of the schedules grouped by observing all served stations after considered stop_point for coordinates, navitia guesses the region from coordinates |

 ### Parameters
-Same as stop_schedule parametres
+Same as stop_schedule parameters.

 ### <a name="terminus-schedule"></a>Terminus_schedule object

-Same as stop_schedule object
+Same as stop_schedule object.

 <a name="departures"></a>Departures
 -----------------------------------